 Network upgrades are another consideration.
 The latest versions often have new features and functions to improve safety and security, and the operator must manage system upgrades without compromising security in a live network.

-In private networks, the operator may sometimes be one of the organizations who also use the network.
-For commercial networks, it is vital that the operator’s personnel cannot access the information that is internal to the user organizations.
+The operator of a private network may be a separate organization or one of the organizations who also use the network.
+It is vital that the operator’s personnel cannot access the information that is internal to the user organizations.
+When there is proper security in place in a system, those who manage the network technically cannot see organization-specific data – for example, the names of the groups, let alone the names of the users.

 5 - Competence and preparedness